-What is the minimum share of investments in transitional and enabling activities?

-There is no commitment to a minimum proportion of investments in transitional and enabling activities.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+What is the minimum share of investments in transitional and enabling activiare environties? mentally sustainable investments There is no commitment to a minimum proportion of investments in transitional and enabling that do not take into account the activities. criteria for environmentally sustaina-What is the minimum share of sustainable investments with an environmental objecble economic activtive that are not aligned with the EU Taxonomy? ities under the EU Taxonomy.
 The financial product invests in economic activities which are environmentally sustainable but not EU Taxonomy aligned, this is due to the absence of the required implementing legislation and in particular the absence of the necessary taxonomy-related data provided by the investee companies and of a well-defined calculation methodology.
-The financial product targets a minimum proportion of sustainable investment as stated in the asset allocation section of this annex, these investments have both environmental and social objectives.
+The financial product targets a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy greater than 0%.